gentiangashi/Harry-Bot/README.md

 <!--te-->

 ## Introduction
-Locally hosted Discord Bot using Node Js, uploads a random meme in the discord server with the command **!h meme**
+Locally hosted Discord Bot using Node.js, uploads a random meme in the discord server with the command **!h meme**

 **More Features Coming Soon!!!**

 ## Installation
 You need to create your own [Discord Token](https://discord.com/developers/applications) to be able to run this bot.
-You can find the installation documentation for [Discord.Js here](https://discord.js.org/#/docs/main/stable/general/welcome).
+You can find the installation documentation for [Discord.js here](https://discord.js.org/#/docs/main/stable/general/welcome).
-Make sure you have [Node.Js installed](https://nodejs.org/en/download/), and run:
+Make sure you have [Node.js installed](https://nodejs.org/en/download/), and run:

-Install node js packages:
+Install node.js packages:

     $ npm init

 Install discord.js:

     $ npm install discord.js --save

+Install dotenv-flow:

+    $ npm install dotenv-flow --save

 ## Usage
 Launch bot with: